Moxelbert/oetker-challenge/README.md

 8. Lastly, the script instantiates Class MySql and uses its method to store both results in a MySql database

 Optional: there is a Unittest for the class DataCleansing.
 At the moment, it is rather basic.
 It tests, that the data_cleansing method
           in fact capitalizes the first character of column first_name.
-Unittests can be combined to Coverage in order to check how much of the overall code is covered by tests.
-Instead of running them manually, they can be part of a CI/CD pipeline.
+Unittests can be combined with the Coverage library in order to check how much of the overall code is covered by tests.
+Instead of running them manually, they can be part of a CI/CD pipeline, so everytime a new build is triggered, these           tests are run

 ------------------------------------------------------------------------------------------------------------------------------------------------------------